jgergic/gooddata.github.com/_posts/2010-10-15-data-upload-apis.md

 ---
-title: Update on Data Upload APIs
+title: Update on Data Upload APIs (and CL tool v1.2)
 excerpt: We've been really busy in GoodData in the past couple months reshaping our upload APIs - simplifying them, speeding them up and opening them up to more flexibility.
 In summer we've released our v2.0 APIs to our developer community through our GoodData CL.
 Now we're back with the latest installment - SLI API allowing you to load a single file and have it normalized in GoodData.
 Read more on how to start using them.
 layout: post
 ---
-# On Data Upload APIs
+# On Data Upload APIs (and CL tool v1.2)

 We've been really busy in GoodData in the past couple months reshaping our upload APIs - simplifying them, speeding them up and opening them up to more flexibility.
 Our v1.0 API allowed you to upload a single CSV file and our product would try to infer the data model from it (giving you a few couple options to choose from along the way).